tektutor/container-orchestration-platform/Day1/README.md

 ## Info - Containerization
 <pre>
 - Containerization is a light-weight virtualization technology
+- unlike VMs, containers that runs on same server/machine will share the hardware resources on the underlying host OS
+- containers are light-weight compared to VMs
+- containers are faster compared to VM
+- containers runs in it owns namespace
+  - each container uses about 5~6 different namespaces
+    - PID namespaces
+    - Network namespace
 - Each container or a group of containers represents a single application
 - in many ways Container resembles a Virtual Machine (OS)
 - just like each VM aquires its own IP address, each container get an IP address